gangelo/deco_lite/README.md

 }
 ```

-However, passing a `namespace: :grandpa` option to the `Deco::Model#load` method, would produce the following `attr_accessors`, ensuring uniquess:
+However, passing a `namespace: :grandpa` option to the `DecoLite::Model#load` method, would produce the following `attr_accessors`, ensuring uniquess:
 ```ruby
 # Unique now that the namespace "grandpa" has been applied.
 grandpa_name=, grandpa_name #=> 'Henry Doe'